flutter/website/src/development/platform-integration/windows/run-loop-migration.md

 ## Migration steps

 {{site.alert.note}}
-  You will need to recreate the Windows project for this migration.
-Any custom changes to the files in the `windows/runner` folder will need to be reapplied after the project has been recreated.
+ As part of this migration, you must recreate your Windows project, which clobbers any custom changes to the files in the `windows/runner` folder.
+The following steps include instructions for this scenario.
 {{site.alert.end}}

 Your project can be updated using these steps: